anoma/juvix-docs/docs/reference/language/modules.md

 As a consequence of 2 and 3, using a symbol that is both defined and opened locally will result in an ambiguity error.
-In order to solve that, the symbol that was opened, would need to be used qualified instead.
+In order to solve that, the symbol that was opened would need to be used qualified instead.